HathorNetwork/hathor-wallet/ELECTRON.md

 ## macOS Sign & Notarize

+Since macOS 10.14.5, Apple has added new notarization requirements.
+For further information, [check here](https://developer.apple.com/news/?id=04102019a).

 We have followed the link from Valkhof.
 The runner have to export the following environment variables:

     export APPLEID=your_apple_id